hnginterns/Project-Api/source/includes/_images.md

 Attribute | Type | Description
 --------- | ------- | -----------
-        id| integer | Customer user-supplied webhook identifier. application_id| integer | Id of the applied hotel object_id | integer | Id of the object supplied facility_type_id| integer| Id of the facility object_type| string |type of object supplied facility_name| string | The name of the facility, if the image is a facilty. img_url | string | link to the image of the specific hotel
+        id| integer | the image identification number. object_id | integer | Id of the hotel. title |  string | the title given to the image facility_id| string | The id of the facility, if the image is a facility room_id| string | The id of the room, if the image is a room img_url | string | link to the image of the specific hotel